-This simple Sausage Sauce makes the best of Italian sausages.
-If you can’t find good Italian sausages like ours make a pat of lean pork mince and mix it together with pinch of salt a few herbs and spices and wrap it in some clingfilm for a day or two before following the recipe below.
+This simple Sausage Sauce makes the best of Italian sausages, especially those with fennel.
+If you can’t find good Italian sausages like our Tuscan or Napoli make a pat of lean pork mince and mix it together with pinch of salt a few herbs and spices and wrap it in some clingfilm for a day or two before following the recipe below.

 The North/South divide is no greater than in Calabria which is home to cucina povera or ‘peasant cooking’ whose extended rythm is handmade and handpicked - the famed peperoncino chilies, flour and water pasta, ricotta and olive oil - all of which feature cheap common and fresh ingredients paired with preserves from the family ‘cantina’.
 Most famous of these is nduja (pronounced nnn- doo-jah) which is a spicy preserved Calabrian sausage-meets-salami made with up to 50% peperoncino peppers and the fattier parts of the pig in thick sausage skins then heavily smoked for a few days to make a very unique spicy paste with a lingering smokey flavour.

 Gnocchetti are the traditional chunky seashell shaped pasta shells from Sardinia locally called Malloreddus.
 They are generally called gnocchetti (pronounced nnnyock -ett-ee) because they resemble potato gnocchi.

 Gnocchetti are ideal for pasta salad and making sauces that cling since they have a deep rib on the outside and a deep cut underneath like a conch shell from cutting and shaping the pasta with a fork or a butter pat.
 This sauce is seasoned with pecorino and PDO accredited saffron which grows in the Medio Campidano region of the island and give the sauce disntinctive colour and fragrance.